benjaminion/upgrading-ethereum-book/src/book.md

 This attestation will later be [aggregated](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/phase0/validator.md#attestation-aggregation) with other attestations from the committee that contain identical `data`.
 An attestation is added to an aggregate by copying over its bit from the `aggregation_bits` field and adding (in the sense of elliptic curve addition) its signature to the `signature` field.
 Aggregate attestations can be aggregated together in the same way, but only if their `aggregation_bits` lists are disjoint: we must not include a validator more than once.
 (In principle we could include individual validators multiple times, but then we'd need more than a single bit to track how many times, and the redundancy is not useful.)

-This aggregate attestation will be gossipped around the network and eventually included in a block.
-At each step the aggregate signature will be checked.
+This aggregate attestation will be gossiped around the network and eventually included in a block.
+At each step the aggregate signature will be verified.

 To verify the signature, a node needs to reconstruct the list of validators in the committee, which it can do from the information in the [`AttestationData`](/part3/containers/dependencies#attestationdata):